developer-portal/content/tech/languages/python/sphinx.md

 ## What next
-- See working examples to get an inspiration <http://sphinx-doc.org/examples.html>
+- See working examples to get an inspiration [Sphinx examples](http://sphinx-doc.org/examples.html)
-- See the full Sphinx possibilities and features <http://sphinx-doc.org/contents.html>
+- See the full Sphinx possibilities and features [Sphinx contents](http://sphinx-doc.org/contents.html)